medibloc/panacea-governance/proposals/2022-04-upgrade-v2-0-3-min-commission-rate/README.md

 ### What this chain upgrade contains

-Please see a release note: https://github.com/medibloc/panacea-core/releases/tag/v2.0.3
+Please see the release note: https://github.com/medibloc/panacea-core/releases/tag/v2.0.3

 ### Required actions by node operators